BhuyanMonami/GUI-Data-Visualization-Tool/README.md

 The resulting box plots would be saved as .png files in `static/data/data_anomalies/box_plots` .

+8. These distribution and box plots give us an insight into the data.
+It's not difficult to understand that there are indeed many channels with skewed data.
+It is important to study these outliers for a particular channel independently as well in conjunction with other related channels.

-8. To run the code pass the start time, end time, file name, column_names.
+9. To run the code pass the start time, end time, file name, column_names.
 For example:

  ```
 $ (FH) python parquet.py --start-time 12:15:00 --end-time 12:20:50 --file-name 2023-05-31_OV71-JHX.parquet --column-names FCCU_PwrFuCellSysRaw Speed_kmh